thepoly/docs/Style Guide.md

 Use *Folsom Library* on first reference, *library* may be used on subsequent references if it’s clear there are no other libraries being referred to, like the *Architecture Library*.

 #### foreign language
-Do not italicize familiar foreign words like
+Do not italicize familiar foreign words in common English like a capella and deja vu.

-Unfamiliar foreign words are italicized only the first time they appear in an article.
+Unfamiliar foreign words, such as those not used in common phrases, are italicized only the first time they appear in an article.

 Translations of foreign words go in brackets and quotes when directly following the foreign word.